viponpoint/SOAR-EDR-Project/README.md

 - Implementing decision-based automation for incident remediation.

 #### Tools Used
+- **Windows Server 2022:** Operating system serving as the client machine for infection.
 - **LaZagne:** Malware used for retrieving passwords stored on the infected computer.
 - **LimaCharlie:** EDR platform used for detecting and responding to the malware infection.
 - **Tines:** SOAR platform used for orchestrating the automated incident response workflow.